PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-18 04:57:48
+Last updated: 2024-04-18 04:58:22
-Random Quote: You will never walk again... but you will fly.  -  Bloodraven
+Random Quote: You must be blind as well as maimed, Set.
+Lift your eyes, and you will see the direwolf still flies above our walls.  -  Brynden Tully